JanisP13/JANISPRAK140LFINAL/Docs/README.md

 **Synthetic Biology and FPPS**

 Synthetic DNA primers were used for site directed mutagenesis at fifth amino acid before FARM to make every amino acid mutation at that position(Ohnuma, Shin-ichi, et al.).
-WT FPPS with tyrosine in that gives FPP which is 15 carbons long as the longest product, but mutations at this site can extend that length.
+WT FPPS with tyrosine in that gives FPP which is 15 carbons long as the longest product, but mutations at this site can change product specificity and extend that length.
-- Longest product: a small ratio of 30 carbon long hexaprenyl diphosphate(HPP) when tyr was mutated to ala, gly, or ser.
-Higher concentrations of HPP with ala or gly, but the major product was geranylfarnesyl diphosphate(GFPP), effectively changing the enzyme into a GFPP synthase.
+- Longest product: a small ratio of 30 carbon long hexaprenyl diphosphate(HPP) when Tyr was mutated to Ala, Gly, or Ser.
+Higher concentrations of HPP with Ala or Gly, but the major product was 25 carbon geranylfarnesyl diphosphate(GFPP), effectively changing the enzyme into a GFPP synthase. *Note that HPP is two additions of IPP too many if the goal is to make lycopene, as 20 carbon geranylgeranyl diphosphate(GGPP) is the intermediate that can diverge to lycopene.
--
+- Mutation to His also created GFPP as a major product, but Cys, Ile, Leu, Asn, Thr, Val, Asp, Glu, Phe, Lys, Met, Gln, and Arg all formed GGPP.
+- Trp did not seem to change product specificity.

 **Selection of the Orthologs**